“I’m running digital ads and we’re getting a lot of clicks but we’re not seeing any conversions.”

 Let me explain.

-You’re driving by two restaurants.
+Imagine you’re driving by two restaurants:

-One restaurant looks great.
-It’s got a great looking logo, the inside looks comfortable and inviting and they just so happen to have a deal on your favorite food (in my case, chicken fingers).
+One restaurant looks amazing.
+It’s got a great logo, the inside looks comfortable and inviting, and they just so happen to have a deal on your favourite food (in my case, chicken fingers).

 Which one would you assume is better?